Table of Content

 Still, while most of the big fish in the vertical jump community swear by Vert Shock and The Jump Manual as the two programs that bring the best results (you can find my reviews of each of these here and here, respectively), the significant number of people who have tried BoingVert and succeeded warrants a thorough investigation into its effectiveness.

-That’s why, seeing that there’s really almost no reviews of the program online, I decided the only way to clear the mystery was to buy the program myself and see what’s hidden behind the curtain.
+Seeing that there’s really almost no reviews of the program online, I decided the only way to clear the mystery was to buy the program myself and see what’s hidden behind the curtain.

 In this review, I will go deep into every intricate part of this surprisingly comprehensive program to provide you the best possible information to decide whether it’s right for you.